6 Easy Ways to Dispose of Old Cooking Pots and Pans

 1. Try recycling your old pots and pans

 But there are diverse metal scrap facilities that are more than willing to help you recycle your pans or pots.
+Companies like Terracycle are one such recycling group.

-What they do is take off the needed metal parts and recycle them into something more useful.
+They remove the needed metal parts and recycle them into something more useful.
 Many metal scrap facilities also upcycle cookware to everyday products, such as watering cans and benches.

 Note the kind of metal your cookware has.
 Is it ferrous or non-ferrous?
 To find out, get a magnet.
 If it attracts the magnet, then it’s ferrous.
 If it doesn’t, then it’s non-ferrous.